HamzaBC-UCL/HamzaBC-UCL/README.md

 🔭 I’m currently working on:
-1) Algorithmic Trading System – Python (alpha models, execution model and risk management model)
+1) Algorithmic Trading System – Python (alpha models, execution model and risk management model).
-2) Estimating high-dimensional dependencies in Crypto prices using copulas and RNNs + classical stats models
+2) Estimating high-dimensional dependencies in Crypto prices using copulas and RNNs + classical stats models.
-3) Building timeseries algos for ARIMA and GARCH models, automate parameter calibration (p,q,d etc)
+3) Building timeseries algos for ARIMA and GARCH models, automate parameter calibration (p,q,d etc).
+4) Building a RNN for the prediction of daily close prices for Bitcoin.